xCDAT/xcdat/README.rst

 Planned Features
 -----------------

-XCDAT will include climate domain specific features and utilities that are helpful for general xarray usage.
+XCDAT will provide climate domain specific features and utilities that are helpful for general xarray usage.

+These features include:

-- Robust handling of CF compliant, common, and E3SM non-CF compliant metadata
+- Support for metadata that is CF compliant, E3SM non-CF compliant, and common
 - Robust handling of coordinates and its associated bounds

-  - Name-agnostic retrieval of bounds and coordinates (utilizes CF-xarray)
+  - Name-agnostic retrieval of CF compliant coordinates and bounds using ``cf_xarray``
-  - Functions operate regardless of longitudinal axis orientation (0 to 360 or -180 to 180)
-  - Adding bounds and/or filling of all missing bounds
+  - Generating specific bounds or filling all missing bounds for supported axes
+  - Ability to operate on both (0 to 360) and (-180 to 180) longitudinal axes orientations

-- Temporal averaging
+- Temporal averaging (weighted or unweighted)

   - Time series averaging and calculation of climatologies and anomalies
   - Use of time bounds for calculating weights
-  - Optional centering of time using time bounds (if not already performed)
+  - Optional centering of time using time bounds

-- Geospatial averaging (weighted) over rectilinear grid
+- Geospatial weighted averaging over rectilinear grid

   - Optional specification of regional domain

 - Horizontal and vertical regridding
-- Wrappers for opening datasets using ``xr.open_dataset()`` and ``xr.open_mfdataset()`` to apply common operations
+- Wrappers for opening datasets to apply common operations

   - Fill missing bounds
-  - Decoding of CF and non-CF time units and coordinate points
+  - Decoding of CF and non-CF time units
   - Optional centering of time axes using time bounds
   - Optional conversion of longitudinal axes orientation